t5ipllc/reddit-account-generator/README.md

 # reddit-account-generator

-This script can be used to create accounts on reddit automatically.
+A simple python script can be used to create reddit accounts.

 ## Usuage
 ```